4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 Releases the IW without Restrictions – The effective date of the termination is

-the date the treating physician releases the IW to return to work to his/her
+the date the treating provider releases the IW to return to work to his/her

 former position of employment.

-Releases the IW with Restrictions - When the treating physician releases the IW
+Releases the IW with Restrictions - When the treating provider releases the IW

 to return to work with restrictions, it is BWC’s policy to examine the evidence

 terminate TT due to IW’s incarceration.
 For information regarding termination

 of TT due to incarceration, refer to the Incarceration policy &

 M. Suspending TT